KristianLyng/compiz/README.rst

   bcop-binary, just the xslt.
 See staticswitcher in plugins/Makefile.am.
 - plugins-main now integrated directly into plugins/, still needs testing.
 - Significant work on the build system to reduce cruft
+- Change coding style from stupid to clever
+- Introduce a simpler approach to logging, but to ensure it's a mess, leave the old one.
+- Add default plugins, configurable at build-time.
 - Silent building
 - autogen.sh does NOT run configure now.
 Run it by hand.
 (Tip:
   ./autogen.sh; mkdir build; cd build; ../configure; make ...
 Now you have